-What to Serve with Roasted Cauliflower:
+What to Serve with Moroccan Cauliflower:

 The beauty of this roasted cauliflower with tahini is that it can serve as an entree or side dish.

-- Roasted chicken or crispy seared chicken thighs.
+- Roasted chicken or seared chicken thighs.

-- Crispy cubes of tofu or baked tempeh.
+- Crispy cubes of tofu or tempeh.

 Moroccan Cauliflower with Tahini-Honey